 The Columbia Small Cap Equity portfolio seeks to outperform the Russell 2000 Index and peer strategies, and rank solidly in the top quartile over a full market cycle.
 Our actively managed investment process leverages both internal and external resources and has three main components: idea generation, bottom-up analysis and portfolio construction.
 This active and fluid process gives us the flexibility to invest in companies in which we have strong conviction and provides the opportunity to outperform the broad market and deliver strong, risk-adjusted performance.

-- Seasoned team has nearly 25 years industry experience and has managed through various business cycles*
+- Seasoned team has nearly 25 years of industry experience, on average, and has managed through various business cycles

 - Disciplined, research-driven investment process employed since 1980 has led to historically low turnover